jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

 ## Trading History

-I've began trading based on the above, opening positions during the VIX spikes and closing them as volatility comes back down.
-Here's a recap so far of trades executed, closed positions, and open positions:
+I've began trading based on the above ideas, opening positions during the VIX spikes and closing them as volatility comes back down.
+Here's a recap to date for trades executed, closed positions, and open positions:

 ### Trades Executed